mockoon/mockoon.com/content/docs/latest/admin-api/data-buckets.md

 title: Data Buckets
 meta:
   title: 'Admin API: Data buckets management'
-  description: 'Learn how to manage the data buckets of a running environment using the admin API: retrieve their values and reset them to their initial state'
+  description: 'Learn how to manage the data buckets of a running environment using the Admin API: retrieve their values and reset them to their initial state'
 order: 801
 ---